mikebrucker/Ruby-Warrior-Terminal-Game/README.md

 Ruby Object Oriented Battle Text Based Game in Terminal

-Download files
+Download files.
 On Mac open terminal and navigate to folder where you downloaded the files.
-Type Ruby (filename).rb to run the game
+Type Ruby (filename).rb to run the game.

 It’s going to be a battle royale object oriented style!
 Provided is the outline for a Fighter class with the basic methods and attributes that your fighters should have.
 Finish the damage implementation for the attack method on Fighter.
 Finish implementing the take_damage method on Fighter.
 Create at least two unique subclasses of Fighter where you will add at least one custom attack method (It will output a different message and do a different amount of damage).